openforcefield/standards/docs/enhancement-proposals/off-ep-0000.md

 All OFF-EPs will be resolved as either *Rejected*, *Accepted* or *Deferred*

 An OFF-EP is accepted upon unanimous approval of @SimonBoothroyd @j-wags @davidlmobley and @jchodera.

-[comment]: <> (Unclear if this caveat should be in place, and if so, who should weild that power, i.e. an advisory board.)

 When an OFF-EP is accepted, it status shall be marked `Accepted`.